 2. To what extent does your organization support the realization of the business strategy?
 We use “organization” here to include all the necessary capabilities, resources (including people) and management systems needed to implement the strategy.
 For example, if your company seeks to beat out the competition with superior customer service, is this reflected in the day-to-day behavior of your employees and their interactions with customers?
 If innovation is a key strategic priority, does your organizational structure support creative collaboration, risk-taking, and knowledge-sharing?
 To maintain strategic alignment, a company’s people, culture, structure, and processes must be flexible to change as the strategy itself shifts.
 Symptoms of inconsistency are often evident, especially to those who work for the company, but also to customers who do not experience the service expected from the company’s brand and advertisements.
 Using the same 1 – 100 scale ask yourself:

-See also Business Model Book
+See also Business Model Names

 If your organization is unable to achieve its strategy, then the strategy is effectively worthless and your company’s goals will more or less be unattainable.